Quasibound States, Stability and Wave Functions of the Test Fields in the Consistent 4D Einstein-Gauss-Bonnet Gravity: Quasibound States

-with $\sigma_{sl}=D_{sl}-\alpha_{sl}$, where the coefficients $D_{sl}$ are given by
+with $\sigma_{s}=D_{s}-\alpha_{s}$, where the coefficients $D_{s}$ are given by

-The sign of the real part of $\sigma_{sl}$ determines the behavior of the wave function far from the black hole at asymptotic infinity, that is, in the limit when $r \rightarrow \infty$.
-The radial solution tends to zero if $\mbox{Re}[\sigma_{sl}] < 0$, which describes the quasibound states; whereas if $\mbox{Re}[\sigma_{sl}] > 0$, the radial solution diverges.
-Therefore, the final behavior of the radial solution will be determined when we know the values of the frequencies $\omega_{s}$.
+Thus, the sign of the real part of $\sigma_{s}$ determines the asymptotic behavior of the radial solution far from the black hole at asymptotic infinity.
+Therefore, the radial solution tends to zero if $\mbox{Re}[\sigma_{s}] < 0$ and then it will fully satisfy the second boundary condition, which describes the quasibound states.
+Otherwise, if $\mbox{Re}[\sigma_{s}] > 0$, the radial solution diverges.
+The final asymptotic behavior of the radial solution will be determined when we know the values of the frequencies $\omega_{s}$.